The Perfect World Foundation

 The Perfect World Foundation is a non-governmental organisation that raises awareness and supports efforts to prevent the global ecological crisis.
 The organization was founded by Ragnhild Jacobsson and Lars Valentin Jacobsson in 2010.
 Through various events, the organization spreads knowledge and creates conditions for driving its own initiatives, as well as supporting a number of independent grassroots projects around the world.

-The organization annually presents the conservation award, “The Perfect World Foundation Award”, to recognize a prominent person who has used their voice to protect the world’s wildlife and nature..
+The organization annually presents the conservation award, “The Perfect World Foundation Award”, to recognize a prominent person who has used their voice to protect the world’s wildlife and nature.

-English pop icon, Ellie Goulding has been named The Conservationist of the Year 2024.